 We know that skillets and frying pans are the same.

 To the untrained eye, every pan will look the same.
-Only a professional chef will know exactly which pan or skillet to pick up for the next meal.
+Only an experienced chef will be able to choose the right pan based on the food they need to cook.

 However, even when skillets and frying pans are the same, there is still much uncertainty that needs to be resolved.

 The third type of cookware – a sauté pan— is where the confusion stems from.

 A sauté pan is visibly different from a shallow frying pan.

 Although similar to a skillet, it can be easily identified across the cookware spectrum.
 A sauté pan comes with a lid, has straight sides, and is taller than a skillet.

 How Is It Different from a Skillet?